m-voit/concepts-of-programming-languages/study-project/paper.md

 ```

 In go the type system doesn't have generic types, so we have to use an empty interface to simulate an `any` type.
-This makes the code more verbose and less readable than JavaScript code.
+This makes the code more verbose and less readable than JavaScript code, while providing no benefit to the developer.
-So this is no part where Go shines.
+Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to developer.
-However, by using empty interfaces in go, it's possible to write flexible and reusable functions.
+However, by using empty interfaces, it's possible to write flexible and reusable functions in Go.

 ```go
 TODO